 About DFN Project SEARCH

 Project SEARCH provides supported internships and employment training opportunities for people aged 18-24 living with learning difficulties and/or autism spectrum conditions.

-Delivered in partnership with Burnley College, Lancashire County Council and HFT, DFN Project Search supports you through a work placement within The Calico Group, our host employer.
+Delivered in partnership with Burnley College and Lancashire County Council, DFN Project Search supports you through a work placement within The Calico Group, our host employer.
 Through our supported internships, you will gain the skills needed to maximise your potential and find paid employment in the future.

 How DFN Project SEARCH works

 The programme runs for one year during term time, starting in September.
 We will be supporting a group of 8-12 young adults who are currently studying at college.

 Throughout the year, we rotate each intern through three placements so they receive a variety of opportunities to build on their skills.
 We also provide continual feedback throughout.

 Finally, at the end of each internship, we will continue to support you in gaining paid employment.

 To be eligible for DFN Project SEARCH, you must meet the following criteria: